Whether Vol is High or Low, Gamma Trading Can Exploit Opportunity

 - 2. Company-specific events.
 Companies release earnings throughout the year and this creates many opportunities to trade.
 It is common to see greater than 2 or 3 standard deviation moves following earnings releases as well as other company-specific events and announcements.

-While we’ve seen index volatility snap back in a major way during early February (with the VIX up more than 65% year to date through February 23), it is important to remember that gamma trading can be profitable in many different market environments and does not rely solely on elevated broad market volatility.
+While we’ve seen index volatility snap back in a major way, it is important to remember that gamma trading can be profitable in many different market environments and does not rely solely on elevated broad market volatility.

 Alternative investing strategies, such as gamma trading, are not appropriate for all investors.
 The value of a convertible security is influenced by changes in interest rates, with investment value declining as interest rates increase and increasing as interest rates decline.
 The credit standing of the issuer and other factors also may have an effect on the convertible security’s investment value.